Commitment + Clinical Leadership = Better Outcomes

 Other nutritional benefits of strawberries:

-• Fiber: Roughly 26% of a carbohydrate in a strawberry is fiber.4 Fiber is responsible for maintaining the good gut bacteria in your digestive track, which can help you maintain weight and stay healthy.
+- Fiber: Roughly 26% of a carbohydrate in a strawberry is fiber.4 Fiber is responsible for maintaining the good gut bacteria in your digestive tract, which can help you maintain weight and stay healthy.

 How You Can Add More Strawberries Into Your Diet

-Strawberries can be eaten in many forms, making them easy to add into your diet.
+Strawberries can be eaten in many forms, making them easy to add to your diet.
 They are also widely available in local grocery stores across America.

-Here are some ways you can add more strawberries into your meals:
+Here are some ways you can add more strawberries to your meals:

-• Add fresh strawberries into your homemade lemonade to create strawberry lemonade
+- Add fresh strawberries to your homemade lemonade to create strawberry lemonade

 Buy Fresh Strawberries Today!